Harshal8887/Interachat/README.md

 # intructions to use and install chatbot(development)

-- download and extravt the files
+- download and extract the files
 - open cmd(windows) or terminal(linux) in the current project folder
 - activate the virtual enviroment(optionml)